upperlinecode/intro-to-swift/day-3/trivia-app-continued.md

 let triviaModel = TriviaModel()
 ```
 - This will put our model inside of a constant and let us easily access the data later on.
 - We can test this and see if our model has been properly stored in this constant.
 Go into the viewDidLoad() method.
 This method runs right after the view finishes loading.
 From Xcode, we can click the play button to make the view load.
 In the viewDidLoad() method, print the facts array from our model.
 If we did everything correct, the array will appear in the console as soon as the view has loaded.
+Go ahead and delete the print statement after you get it to work.
 ```Swift
 override func viewDidLoad() {
     super.viewDidLoad()